 There is useful flow chart of the following information here: Amazon Listing Flowchart using Codisto LINQ

 The next step depends on what kind of products you are selling on Amazon.
 There are two options:

 - Selling existing products already on Amazon - your product will need to be linked with an existing ASIN (Amazon Standard Identification number) i.e. an existing Amazon’s listing

 - Selling your own unique branded product or a product new to the Amazon marketplace - you will need to create a new ASIN i.e. an entirely new listing.

-Codisto LINQ will use product identifiers (UPC/EAN/ISBN) in Magento and attempt to automatically match your products with existing listings on Amazon and find an ASIN for you.
+Codisto LINQ will use product identifiers (UPC/EAN/ISBN) in your webstore and attempt to automatically match your products with existing listings on Amazon and find an ASIN for you.
 If you have previously created your own listings and they exist in Amazon Seller Central, then Codisto LINQ will attempt to match the SKU code from your ecommerce platform with the SKU code that exists in Seller Central and retrieve the existing ASIN.
 Please note - SKU code match is only possible for products that are on Seller Central - it is not possible to match SKU codes from your ecommerce platform with products in the general Amazon catalog (i.e. those not in YOUR Seller Central) because Amazon doesn't use SKU code product identifiers.

 If a match is found, the product’s ASIN will be visible and the Amazon status toggle button becomes active allowing you to ‘enable’:

 However, if you’re product has not been automatically matched with an ASIN you can choose to: